Agencies can now use telework and remote work to better meet human capital needs and improve mission delivery

 Revisiting federal telework programs

 Telework is not a new phenomenon in federal public employment.
-The use of telework as an alternative work arrangement in the federal government began in the 1970s. signed into law on December 9, 2010, identifies roles, responsibilities, and expectations for federal agencies.
+The use of telework as an alternative work arrangement in the federal government began in the 1970s.
+The Telework Enhancement Act (the Act), signed into law on December 9, 2010, identifies roles, responsibilities, and expectations for federal agencies.
 Although employees and managers may use the terms “telework” or “remote work” interchangeably, these are distinct work arrangements in the federal government with differing statutory frameworks and policy implications.

 In practice, telework is a work arrangement that allows employees to have regularly scheduled days where they telework (work from an alternate location) and regularly scheduled days when they work at the agency worksite.
 This is much like the current “hybrid work” trend occurring in many private workplaces.
 Agencies may allow employees to participate in telework on a routine or situational basis in compliance with the Act after satisfying appropriate collective bargaining obligations.
 When considering potentially expanding the agency telework program, it is important to note that a robust and well-practiced federal telework program improves employee performance and engagement and supports mission productivity and efficiency.